Additional resources¶

 After a few days, sprint board should look like this:

-considered initially because they can affect sprint goal
+considered initially because they can affect sprint goal.
+They must be

 happening again.
 This way, the team can improve estimation process and become